 We know that things don’t always go to plan, and where possible we offer support to customers before they get into financial difficulties.

-In addition to the help and assistance provided earlier in the customer journey we also have a pre arrears contact strategy.
-Where we proactively contact customers (and assist those who contact us) providing support and guidance on budgeting and signposting free debt advice, helping to prevent these customers falling into financial difficulty.
+In addition to the help and assistance provided earlier in the customer journey, we also have a pre-arrears contact strategy.
+Here, we proactively contact customers (and assist those who contact us), providing support and guidance on budgeting and signposting free debt advice, helping to prevent these customers falling into financial difficulty.

-In 2019 we sent over 65,000 letters and had over 79,000 conversations with customers helping to prevent them falling into financial difficulty.
+In 2020, we sent more than 58,000 letters and had over 64,000 conversations with customers, helping to prevent them falling into financial difficulty.

 Dealing with difficulties

-NatWest Group is committed to supporting customers in financial difficulty and in 2019 we have helped 646,000 customers to find solutions for their financial difficulties.
-Our dedicated team take time to understand each customers’ situation, working closely with independent free debt advice and charity partners to support and refer customers who need specialist support.
+NatWest Group is committed to supporting customers in financial difficulty and, in 2020, we have helped 598,000 customers to find solutions for their financial difficulties.
+Our dedicated team takes time to understand each customer’s situation, working closely with independent free debt advice and charities to support and refer customers who need specialist support.

-- Enhanced our webpages for those who are struggling financially, making it easier for our customers to seek support.
+- Enhanced our webpages further including information on Covid-19 support for those who are struggling financially, making it easier for our customers to seek support.

-- Continued to develop and enhance the capability of colleagues by commencing plans to provide specialist vulnerable training for over 700 frontline debt management colleagues.
+- Continue to develop and enhance the capability of colleagues by delivering specialist customers in vulnerable situations training for over 700 frontline debt management colleagues (both in person and remotely) and extending this further in 2021 where we expect this to increase to over 1,000.